jason-ash/jtash/src/posts/20230127-riddler-blind-letters.md

 # Approach

-Ultimately the goal is to identify a strategy for where to put each letter, given the other letters we've already placed.
+The goal is to identify the ideal location for each letter we get, given the other letters we've already placed.
 But the only way we will know that is to imagine all the next letters we might get and where we might place _those_.
 It's a combinatorial explosion of possible letters and possible indices.
 Fortunately, like <a href="/riddler-wordle">many</a> <a href="/riddler-chocolates">other</a> <a href="/riddler-bowling-dice">problems</a> that I find interesting, this problem lends itself well to a dynamic programming approach.

 We'll write a program that will play the game in reverse: it will evaluate whether we win or lose based on the final letter we get, taking into account all the possible ways we could have arranged the letters we got beforehand.
-This way, we can identify the letter and index positions that lead to the best outcomes, which will be our optimal strategy.
+Then it will backtrack to the penultimate letter and decide, given our perfect knowledge of how the game might end, the best location for this letter.
+We proceed backwards until we identify the best opening move, knowing how we will play at all future steps.

 How many possible combinations do we have to check?
 We need to check every five-letter permutation from the alphabet, and every possible index position for each letter as we get them.
 For example, we need to check getting the letter "A", then placing it in slot 1.
 Then we play all future games along that path.
 Next, we go back and imagine placing the "A" in slot 2 and playing future games from there.
 We do this for every letter and index.

-I believe this means we check all five-letter permutations ($26 * 25 * 24 * 23 * 22 = 7893600$) and all possible indices for the letters as we get them ($5 * 4 * 3 * 2 * 1 = 120$).
-We multiply those together to get 947,232,000 possible games.
+I believe this means we check all five-letter permutations ($26 * 25 * 24 * 23 * 22 = 7,893,600$) and all possible indices for the letters as we get them ($5 * 4 * 3 * 2 * 1 = 120$).
+We multiply those together to get $947,232,000$ possible games.
 (Anyone care to fact check me here?)

 # Intuition

 Before writing the code, I tried to think about what strategies might be reasonable.
-With 26 letters in the alphabet, it seemed to me like the opening move was pretty straightforward: Divide the letters into four groups of five and one group of 6, according roughly to the quintiles.
+With 26 letters in the alphabet, it seemed to me like the opening move was pretty straightforward: divide the letters into four groups of five and one group of 6, according roughly to the quintiles.

 | letters            | slot |
 | ------------------ | ---- |